matheusvt2/model-serving-and-monitoring/README.md

 - All services run in Docker containers and communicate on a shared network.
 - All configuration and persistent data are stored in versioned folders and mounted as volumes.
 - All sensitive/configurable values are managed via a `.env` file.
-- Logging uses appropriate levels and is in English.
-- All code and documentation are in English.

 ---